FernandoBRdgz/datasciencecoursera/007 Regression Models/Quiz/Week2_Quiz.md

 Answer: 0.05296

-1. Consider the previous problem, give the estimate of the residual standard deviation.
+**2. Consider the previous problem, give the estimate of the residual
+    standard deviation.**

 -   0.223